tazounet/iso-8601-date-formatter/README.md

 * ISO 8601 permits the choice of either T0 or T24 for midnight.
 This implementation uses T0.
 T24 will get you T0 on the following day.
 * If no time-zone is specified, local time (as returned by [NSTimeZone localTimeZone]) is used.

+None of the above defaults apply if you're using the NSDateComponents-based API.

 When a date is parsed that has a year but no century, this implementation adds the current century.

 The implementation is tolerant of out-of-range numbers.
 For example, "2005-13-40T24:62:89" == 1:02 AM on 2006-02-10.
 Notice that the month (13 > 12), date (40 > 31), hour (24 > 23), minute (62 > 59), and second (89 > 59) are all out-of-range.